webyrd/relational-parsing-with-derivatives/README.md

 http://matt.might.net/articles/parsing-with-derivatives/

-This repo curently contains five versions of the derivatives code:
+This repo curently contains six versions of the derivatives code:

 1. Matt Might's original Scheme code for regular expression matching, from the first blog post above.
 This code is actually for an acceptor, rather than a parser.